Federal Budget 2026 Summary

 • Significant tax reform is now firmly on the table

-• Discretionary trusts may face a minimum 30% tax
+• Discretionary trusts will face a minimum 30% tax

 • Superannuation concessions continue to tighten